MariiaTyshkovets/notes_app/README.md

 ## Used tools and technology

-HTML5, CSS, Font Awesome, JS, React, hooks, Redux Toolkit.
+HTML5, CSS, Font Awesome, JS, React, hooks, TypeScript, Redux Toolkit.

 You can open this project in your browser: [Notes App](https://mariiatyshkovets.github.io/notes_app/).